-Although all major industries were negatively affected by shutdown orders in 2020, in April 2023, 10 out of 11 major industries exceeded pre-COVID employment levels.
-The Professional and Business Services (115.7 percent) and Information (113.9 percent) sectors led all major industries in COVID-19 recovery when compared to February 2020 employment.
-These two industries experienced monthly employment gains for 32 out of 36, and 29 out of 36 months, respectively.
-Additionally, although Mining and Logging struggled to reach its pre-COVID employment levels, the industry recorded an over-the-year gain of 17,700 positions, which indicates a slow but steady recovery.
-Through conversations with industry leaders, TWC learned that many industries are automating the most dangerous aspects of the work, which has reduced their labor market needs and has increased productivity.
+Through conversations with industry leaders, TWC has learned that many industries are automating the most dangerous aspects of the work, which has increased safety and productivity in the labor market.
 According to data collected by the Texas Department of Insurance, workers' compensation claims in mining (including oil and gas and support activities) declined from 3,621 in 2014 to 1,483 in 2021, a reduction of 59.0 percent.
 Similarly, the rate of nonfatal injuries, as published by the US Bureau of Labor Statistics, declined from 1.6 per hundred workers in 2014 to 0.6 in 2021.
-Meanwhile, Texas oil production rose from 1.16 million barrels in 2014 to 1.74 million barrels in 2021.
+Meanwhile, Texas oil production rose from 1.16 billion barrels in 2014 to 1.74 billion barrels in 2021.